namitoyokota/namitoyokota/venminder/standups.md

 > December 5th, 2022 - Present

+### 2/29/24
+- Hoping to wrap that up today
+- Then start working on the other SOC stories

 ### 2/28/24
-- I have a fix locally to indicate network errors in the dialog
-- Will go back to 2353 to get the PR ready
+- Tested 2353 story
-- Get started on the HTML files for 2365
+- Then started working on the SOC HTML files for the merge engine 2365

 ### 2/27/24
 - Spent the day testing and hardening 2353